bh1m2rn/gitlab-environment-toolkit/docs/environment_advanced.md

 With the above done the file will be picked up by the Toolkit and used when configuring Omnibus.

+Additionally, the Toolkit provides an ability to pass a custom Omnibus task list that will run against Omnibus nodes before configuring GitLab.
+This feature could be used if you need some further customizations to the nodes.
+When creating the file follow these requirements:

+- The file should be a standard Ansible Tasks yaml file that will be used with [`include_tasks`](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/include_tasks_module.html).
+- By default, the Toolkit will look for an Ansible Task file alongside your Ansible inventory in `environments/<inventory name>/files/gitlab_configs/omnibus_tasks.yml`.
+  - If you want to store your custom task at another path then you can set the variable `gitlab_omnibus_custom_tasks_file` to point to your custom location.
+- Some custom tasks may require additional packages installed to the nodes.
+To install custom packages to Omnibus nodes use `custom_system_packages_deb` for Debian or `system_packages_rhel['custom']` for RHEL OS.

 ### Helm

 Providing custom config for components run via Helm charts in Cloud Native Hybrid environments is done as follows: